quy1099ht/saola-assignment/README.md

 If you encounter any issues, please open an issue on the GitHub repository or contact the maintainers for assistance.
 ```

----

-Save the above content as `README.md` in the root directory of your project.
-This document provides comprehensive instructions for setting up, running, and troubleshooting your Fastify application with MongoDB, using Docker Compose.
-Adjust any parts to fit your project's specific details as needed.